luphi/hoxml/README.md

 `HOXML_CODE_PROCESSING_INSTRUCTION_END`: A processing instruction ended.
 Its content is available in the context object's `content` variable and its target is (still) available in the `tag` variable.

 `HOXML_ERROR_INSUFFICIENT_MEMORY`: All bytes of the buffer provided to hoxml are being used but more are required.
-This error is one of two that can be recovered ([Error Recovery](#Error Recovery)).
+This error is one of two that can be recovered (see [Error Recovery](#error-recovery)).

 `HOXML_ERROR_UNEXPECTED_EOF`: Parsing has reached the end of the XML content before the end of the document.
 This is determined by either decoding a null terminator (a zero) or by iterating up to the indicated length of the content.
-This error is one of two that can be recovered ([Error Recovery](#Error Recovery)).
+This error is one of two that can be recovered (see [Error Recovery](#error-recovery)).

 `HOXML_ERROR_SYNTAX`: Invalid syntax.
 The `line` and `column` variables of the context object will contain the line and column, respectively, where the error was first noticed but not necessary where it exists.